-Dr. Raskin achieved an international reputation through his work on salicylic acid, phytoremediation and, in the last decade, for his research in plant-derived therapeutics, molecular farming, and biodiversity.
-Dr. Raskin’s research is featured in over 120 major scientific publications and in frequent popular press articles.
-Among his most cited scientific publications are four cover articles in Science and Nature.
-Dr. Raskin was also awarded 18 patents covering the discoveries made in his laboratory.
-Dr. Raskin has received numerous prestigious awards, including the Albert Shull Award for outstanding contributions to plant biology and Thomas Alva Edison Patent Awards for revolutionary product innovations and scientific breakthrough.
-Dr. Raskin was named the Century Innovator in Botany by the U.S. News & World Report and listed as one of 108 most cited researchers in Plant and Animal Science ( Institute of Scientific Information).
+Dr. Raskin earned an international reputation through his work on plant growth regulation, plant immunity to diseases, phytoremediation, and, in the last two decades, for his research in plant-derived functional foods, medicines and cosmetics.
+He is also actively involved in international bioexploration and conservation, leading programs in Africa, South America and Central Asia.
+Dr. Raskin's research is featured in over 220 scientific publications and in numerous popular press articles.
+He has been listed as one of 108 most cited researchers in Plant and Animal Science.
+His most cited scientific publications include four cover articles in Science and Nature.
+Dr. Raskin was awarded 22 patents covering the discoveries made in his laboratory.
+Dr. Raskin has received a number of prestigious awards, including the Albert Shull Award for outstanding contributions to plant biology and the Thomas Alva Edison Patent Award for revolutionary product innovation and scientific breakthrough.
+Dr. Raskin was named the Century Innovator in Botany by the U.S. News & World Report.